 Here are some examples:

-- Bay Area Rapid Transit (BART) - The light rail system for the San Francisco Bay Area.
+- Bay Area Rapid Transit (BART) - The rapid transit system for the San Francisco Bay Area.

 - Metropolitan Transit Authority of New York City (MTA) - Provides separate data feeds for subway, bus, LIRR and Metro-North of the greater New York City metropolitan region.

 - Official Timetable Switzerland - The official timetable data for Switzerland in 2019.

 You need to download a GTFS ZIP file and put it into a folder named

 gtfs in your configuration directory.
 For ease of use, it is suggested that you rename the file to just the agency/data source name (i.e.,

 bart.zip instead of